Disciplinary Procedure Solicitors for Employers

 As an employer, there may come a point when you need to take disciplinary action against an employee.
 This can be for minor issues, such as occasional lateness, or it might be for more serious offences, such as workplace harassment or intimidation, unauthorised absence or gross misconduct.

-Regardless of the seriousness of any wrongdoing, it’s important that you follow the correct disciplinary processes.
-Having written rules and procedures in place, and ensuring that these are properly communicated to staff, can help protect your business against legal action by a disgruntled employee.
+Regardless of the seriousness of any wrongdoing, it’s important to follow the correct disciplinary processes.
+Having written rules and procedures in place which are aligned to the Acas Code, and ensuring that these are properly communicated to staff, can help protect your business against legal action by a disgruntled employee.

 Barcan+Kirby’s employment solicitors can provide professional advice, tailored to your business.
 We can help resolve disciplinary issues as quickly and stress-free as possible.